bernie-skipole/acremscope-pi/docs/index.md

 ssh-keygen -t rsa -b 4096 -C “bernie@skipole.co.uk”

+The public key needs to be passed to the remscope web server, so copy the contents fro the pi file:

+~/.ssh/id_rsa.pub

+and set it in the web server file

+~/.ssh/authorized_keys

 From laptop, swap ssh keys with the pi, as user bernard on laptop: